irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 These changes make SMG's a more distinct CQB category.
 While being extremely effective at closer ranges, they will loose their fire power really quickly at longer distances.
 If you want to have more firepower at range use pistols or snipers.

 ### New weapon mods
-* Kobus90 (better known as P90) can use AP rounds.
+* Kobus90 can use AP rounds.

 ### New damage classes
 |Damage class|Headshots to kill a light swat|Headshots to kill a heavy swat|Notes|